 UAT bursts were formed using the long transmission format and random data.
 500 UAT bursts were equally distributed over a 1 second superframe with the power levels and numbers as shown in Table xx.
 The identical 1 second UAT superframe burst distribution is then repeated one a second, and the time jitter of the DME signal with respect to the UAT interference providing sufficient statistics.

-Table xx: *
+Table xx: UAT Signal Rates and Powers